We Are Men: Critical reception

 We Are Men was panned by critics.
 Metacritic gave the show an aggregate rating of 33/100; similarly Rotten Tomatoes currently has a rating of 4% (rotten) for the program.
 Melissa Maers of Entertainment Weekly said that the show was "The male version of Sex and the City with more shirtless scenes (courtesy of Jerry O'Connell) and way less wit", while The Hollywood Reporter was much more harsh, saying “‘We Are Men’ is about four single guys you wouldn't ever want to be around or be related to in any way … [it] made me feel stupid almost immediately and then bitter that I'd wasted the time.”
 The show failed to catch an audience and adversely affected other programming, especially the sitcom 2 Broke Girls.
-The show earned the lowest rating of any 2011 premiere on CBS and was cancelled after just two episodes, leaving the remaining 9 episodes that were produced unaired.
+The show earned the lowest rating of any 2013 premiere on CBS and was cancelled after just two episodes, leaving the remaining 8 episodes that were produced unaired.

+In popular culture

+Despite it's short run, We Are Men was parodied on the series finale of MAD on Cartoon Network, in a skit called "We are X-Men."
+It was a mash-up between We Are Men and X-Men that featured the X-Men trying to move on from past relationships.
+Funnily enough, this segment aired two months after We Are Men was quietly cancelled.